venki1995/MachineLearningAlgorithms/Linear Regression_L1_L2/README.md

 ## Linear Regression

-1. Uses gradient descent for loss function optimisation with convergence of 0.001.
+1. Uses gradient descent for loss function optimisation
 2. eta is the learning rate which is multiplied with the gradient and n_iterations is number of iterations
 3. The input feature vector X and target y are to be given as column vectors to the model